Corporal: New Zealand

-Pakistan

-These ranks are still used in the Pakistan Air Force. it is a rank given to an airman who is senior to leading aircraftsman but junior to a sergeant.

 Philippines

 In the Armed Forces of the Philippines, the rank Corporal is locally called as Kabo.
 It is currently being used by both the Philippine Army and the Philippine Marine Corps.
 It stand above the rank of private first class and below sergeant.

 The Philippine Revolutionary Army also used corporal as part of their ranks during the Philippine Revolution and the Philippine–American War.
 It is the lowest enlisted personnel rank on the service, below the rank of sergeant.

-As of February 8, 2019, a new ranking classification for the Philippine National Police was adopted, eliminating confusion of old ranks.
+As of 8 February 2019, a new ranking classification for the Philippine National Police was adopted, eliminating confusion of old ranks.
 The rank of corporal is included on the new ranking classification.
 It is the second from the bottom, placing above the rank of Patrolman and below police staff sergeant.

 Poland

 In the Polish Land Forces, the rank of kapral is the lowest rank in the NCO corps (OR-3 in NATO code).
 Most commonly the rank is held by a NCO commanding an infantry squad, tank or gun crew, or a similar unit.
 The equivalent rank in the Polish Navy is mat.